photoprism/photoprism-docs/docs/getting-started/config-files/settings.md

 Advanced users can edit the file directly to change certain settings, since not all of them can be modified through the user interface.

 !!! tldr ""
     All changes require a restart to take effect.
 Also note that settings changed on the [web interface](../../user-guide/settings/general.md) will be stored in the same file.
-We therefore recommend that you edit it only while the server is not running.
+We therefore recommend that you edit it only while PhotoPrism is not running.

 ### Format